 Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Ebola Vaccine Indication

-Ad26.ZEBOV / MVA-BN-Filo is indicated to provide an active acquired immunity Ebola virus.
-Clinical results so far reported indicate that Ad26.ZEBOV prime immunization readily induces an immune response which is enhanced further by MVA-BN-Filo boosting, inducing a durable immunity to Ebola Zaire, and that both the prime and boost are well tolerated with a good safety profile.
+The Ad26.ZEBOV / MVA-BN-Filo combination is indicated to provide an active acquired immunity Ebola virus.
+Clinical results indicate that Ad26.ZEBOV prime immunization readily induces an immune response enhanced by MVA-BN-Filo boosting, inducing a durable immunity to Ebola Zaire.
+Both the prime and boost are well tolerated with a good safety profile.

 Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Ebola Vaccine Dosage

-Heterologous 2-dose vaccination with Ad26.ZEBOV and MVA-BN-Filo against the Ebola virus are well tolerated and immunogenic in healthy volunteers.
-The vaccine candidate is administered as an intramuscular injection.
+Heterologous 2-dose vaccination with Ad26.ZEBOV and MVA-BN-Filo against the Ebola virus were found well tolerated and immunogenic in healthy volunteers.
+The vaccine is administered as an intramuscular injection.
 A study published in 2020 found 'the two-dose heterologous regimen with Ad26.ZEBOV and MVA-BN-Filo were safe, well-tolerated, and immunogenic, with humoral and cellular immune responses persisting for 1 year after vaccination.

-July 1, 2020 - The European Commission adopted the decision granting marketing authorizations to the company Janssen, a Johnson & Johnson company, for a vaccine against Ebola.
-The authorization was granted in one month, further demonstrating the Commission's commitment to placing the protection of public health as a priority.
-The new Ebola vaccine, which consists of two components, called Zabdeno and Mvabea, had been in development with the support of the Commission.
-This decision follows a recommendation from the European Medicines Agency, which has assessed the benefits and risks of the vaccine.
+July 1, 2020 - The European Commission adopted the decision granting marketing authorizations to Janssen, a Johnson & Johnson company, for a vaccine against Ebola.
+In one month, the approval was granted, further demonstrating the Commission's commitment to placing public health protection as a priority.
+The recent Ebola vaccine, which consists of two components, called Zabdeno and Mvabea, was developed with the Commission's support.
+This decision follows a recommendation from the European Medicines Agency, which has assessed the vaccine's benefits and risks.

-May 29, 2020 - Pending the final approval by the European Commission of the MVA-BN Filo vaccine, Bavarian Nordic would be eligible to receive a milestone payment of USD 10 million under the license agreement with Janssen.
+May 29, 2020 - Pending the European Commission of the MVA-BN Filo vaccine's final approval, Bavarian Nordic would be eligible to receive a milestone payment of USD 10 million under Janssen's license agreement.
 Bavarian Nordic and Janssen entered an agreement in 2014, under which MVA-BN Filo was licensed to Janssen as part of their commitment to developing an Ebola vaccine regimen.
-Under the agreement, Bavarian Nordic also manufactured a significant amount of vaccines.
+Under the contract, Bavarian Nordic also manufactured a significant amount of vaccines.